Caroline-GMR/franguinho/README.md

 ## Description
-The player control a chicken who can be made to run across a lane highway filled with traffic, with cars travelling at different speeds, in an effort to 'get to the other side'.
+The player controls a chicken who can be made to run across a lane highway filled with traffic, with cars travelling at different speeds, in an effort to 'get to the other side'.
 - START:
 The game starts with five lives and a countdown that starts with sixty seconds.
 Every time the chicken gets across some points are earned.